 – Law enforcement.
 The answer is a definite yes as illustrated by the highly studied and reviewed 1986 Miami-Dade shootout between FBI agents and the two bank robbers Matix and Platt.
 Platt, wielding a 30 cliber carbine that would fit our definition, out gunned seven FBI agents who were primarily using revolvers (pistols with limited capacities.)
 There is a story of a Sherriff who was invited to a party.
 He showed up with his pistol on his side.
 The hostess was rather surprised and asked, “sheriff, are you expecting trouble?”
 The Sheriff answered, “No mam, if I was expecting trouble, I would have brought a rifle.
 Yes, assault weapons are needed by people engaged in law enforcement.

 – Recreation.
 These weapons are a lot of fun to shoot but, are they needed?
-They would only be needed for recreation are as it would provide practice for other reasons.
-The answer is no.
+They would only be needed for recreation as it would provide practice for other reasons.
+The answer is no unless, you want to enjoy shooting.

 – Home Defense.
 Ben, the best marksman/shooter that I know, swears by them.
 Ben is currently the State Long Distance Accuracy and Regional NRA Champion.
 He is also a successful three-gun competitor.
 As such he has garnered copious amounts of experience with rifles, shotguns, pistols and combat oriented rifles.
 As a home defense weapon, he says there is nothing better.
 Some other so-called experts disagree but if the bad guy comes in armed multiples or if he is coming in your door with one of these capable weapons, you are at a distinct disadvantage using anything less.
 Yes, there is a case to be made for needing an “assault weapon” for home defense.